wordwizai/word-wiz-ai/implementation_guides/client-side-phoneme-extraction.md

   2. Check if model is ready
   3. If yes: extract phonemes locally, send to backend
   4. If no: send audio directly to backend
+- [x] Basic performance tracking implemented (console.log statements in useHybridAudioAnalysis)
-- [ ] Add performance metrics tracking (optional - deferred to Phase 5)
+- [ ] Advanced metrics tracking (optional - deferred to Phase 5)

 **Flow logic:**